Must Reads About the Endocannabinoid System

 Born from the same cannabis plant, CBD and THC are intrinsically linked.
 Despite their differences—the biggest being that CBD does not get you high—the two cannabinoids are often confused for each.
 But THC actually binds to receptors in the brain, which causes those psychoactive properties.
 Interestingly enough, when the two cannabinoids are present together, CBD has been shown to reduce some of the unwanted psychoactive side effects of THC—like paranoia and anxiety.3

-The results of pairing multiple cannabinoids together to boost the most desirable benefits of each is called the Entourage Effect.
+The results of pairing multiple cannabinoids together to promote the most desirable benefits of each is called the Entourage Effect.
 That’s why all of Woven Earth’s products feature full-spectrum hemp extract, including CBD and trace amounts of THC, to provide users with as much potency as possible.

 The ECS is a network of chemical signals and cellular receptors.